AlexanderMenkeev/Unity-Flocking-Simulation/README.md

 ## Features
 1. UI optimized for mobile devices;
-2. You can pinch to change scale;
+2. You can pinch to change field of view;
 3. Birds will avoid places on the screen that your fingers touch.